av-italia/pyavsubs/README.md

-# pyav
+# pyavsubs

-Port of lbav2 (subs handling/backoffice) to Python.
+Python port of [this](github.com/lbraglia/lbav2) R package, used for AV subs handling/backoffice.